wavemaker/docs/learn/how-tos/changing-app-logo.md

 3. Delete this file and upload a new icon in the **same location with the same name**.

-4. Run the app and see the change.
+4. Run the app to view the change.

 ## See Also